obynio/certbot-plugin-gandi/README.md

 > Why do you keep this plugin a third-party plugin ?
 Just merge it with certbot ?

-This Gandi plugin is a third party plugin mainly because this plugin is not officially backed by Gandi and because Certbot [does not accept](https://certbot.eff.org/docs/contributing.html?highlight=propagation#writing-your-own-plugin) new plugin submissions.
+This Gandi plugin is a third-party plugin mainly because this plugin is not officially backed by Gandi and because Certbot [does not accept](https://certbot.eff.org/docs/contributing.html?highlight=propagation#writing-your-own-plugin) new plugin submissions.

 ![no_submission](https://user-images.githubusercontent.com/2095991/101479748-fd9da280-3952-11eb-884f-491470718f4d.png)